hiesabx/reservoirflow/README.md

 - [PEP8](https://peps.python.org/pep-0008/) to produce a clean code that can be easily understood by others (PEP8 is given the highest priority).
 - [PEP257](https://peps.python.org/pep-0257/) to produce a clean documentation.

 The author follows the intuitive pythonic way ([PEP20](https://peps.python.org/pep-0020/)) to design this library.
-This should allow to build complex reservoir simulation models that are both innovative and efficient.
+This should allow building complex reservoir simulation models that are both innovative and efficient.

 Future developers and engineers who intend to contribute to this library should always keep in mind this convention to keep the source code clean and easy to follow.